Software Patent Attorney: Everything You Need to Know

 Software Patent Attorney

 A software patent attorney advises software inventor clients on the patent registration process.
 Application for a patent through the United States Patent and Trademark Office requires documentation of an invention, including a description of conception, and a stepwise discussion of research and development, including innovative ideas for improvements that may result in future patents.
 Software patents are filed with the USPTO under the category of utility patent.
-The application developed must be a new and purposeful process evidenced to be integral to the generation of business or other key process.
+The application developed must be a new and purposeful process evidenced to be integral to the generation of business or other key processes.
 While it is not possible to patent a mathematical formula or scripted programming code without the software utility in place, those elements may be innate aspects of the invention.

 Applications for Patents, Trademarks, and Copyrights